zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 ## **Step 9**: Registering EXTTAR

-Oracle GoldenGate needs to register an extract with the database replication slot, before adding the extract process in Goldengate.
+Oracle GoldenGate needs to register an extract with the database replication slot before adding the extract process.
 Let's begin to create the first extract process, which is continuous replication in the usual migration and replication project scenario. _**Ensure that you are connected to SourceDB using the DBLOGIN command **_ before doing the next steps.

 1. First register your extract: